curiouslad/typeorm-query-parser/README.md

 ```

 ### This is just an example, you can use it however you like.
-### Basicly you just pass query object to QueryBuilder and .build() will return you object ready for .find() in typeorm.
+### Basicly you just create instance of QueryBuilder and pass query object to .build() it will return you object ready for .find() in typeorm.
 ### For this to work your url string must follow the documentation below.

 # Docs